helje5/SwiftSockets/README.md

 #### SwiftyEchoDaemon

 [The **bezt** Echo daemon ever written in Swift](http://www.alwaysrightinstitute.com/SwiftyEchoDaemon/) - SPM version.
 This is a demo on how to use the
 [SwiftSockets Swift Package Manager version](https://github.com/AlwaysRightInstitute/SwiftSockets/tree/feature/linux) on Linux or OSX.
+It also works w/o SPM if SwiftSockets has been built via makefiles.

 Great echo server.
 Compile it via `make`, run it via `make run`, then connect to it in the Terminal.app via ```telnet 1337```.